shaniabuu/PyDESeq/README.md

 column 2: `FPKM` stores the FPKM (fragments per kilobase of transcript per million mapped reads) values of the sequenced genes.

+Control and Treatment files that are used should contain just two tab-delimited columns, the first for gene ids and the second for FPKM values.

 ### Output files
 #### `differential_expression_results.csv`